learn about landlord tax deductions on your return

 Firstly, when it comes to financing costs like mortgage payments, these are seen as business expenses for tax purposes.
 This means you can deduct them from your taxable profits, resulting in a lower tax bill compared to individual landlords who pay income tax.

-If you sell a property and make a profit, the tax you pay on it is called corporation tax, which is often simpler to deal with than capital gains tax, as companies aren’t subject to the obligations relating to residential property gains.
+If you sell a property and make a profit, the tax you pay on it is called corporation tax, which is often simpler to deal with than capital gains tax.
+Plus, companies are not subject to the strict 60-day reporting and payment window for residential property capital gains that individual landlords face; instead, the gains are simply handled via your standard annual corporate tax return.

 The challenge for you is to work out whether this is all worth it.
 For landlords with a large number of properties, enjoying higher rental incomes and benefiting from more tax-efficient dividends will likely make sense.
 The advantages will outweigh the extra cost involved in setting up and maintaining a limited company.

-If you have only one or two rentals, however, with no plans to expand your portfolio, then working out your tax liability and paying HMRC via an annual self-assessment will remain your preferred choice.
+If you have only one or two rental properties, however, with no plans to expand your portfolio, then working out your tax liability and paying HMRC via standard Self Assessment and adapting to the new MTD requirements will likely remain your preferred, and much cheaper, choice.

 Notable Replies